 Resident leadership opportunities

-Resident participation in committees pertinent to resident education and patient care is valued and highly encouraged.
+We value and highly encourage resident participation in committees that are relevant to resident education and patient care.
 Residents from each year are active and vital participants in Education Committees (Curriculum and Evaluation Committee, Career Development and Advising Committee, Medical Student Education Committee) as well as Patient Care Committees (Ward Committee, Resident Group Practice Committee, Resident Medical Staff, Palliative Care).

 Perspective from one of our residents – Emiley Fong (PGY3)